Crazy Horse (band): Neil Young & Crazy Horse: 1990–2014

+Poncho's departure, Lofgren's return and renewed activity: 2018–present

 In May 2018, Lofgren joined Young, Talbot, and Molina for a series of five minimally advertised "open rehearsal" concerts in Fresno, California and Bakersfield, California, with the marquee reading "NYCH" (the band described by Young as the "Horse of a Different Color").
 According to Young, "Life is an unfolding saga [...]
 Poncho is unable to join us right now but we all hope he will be back."
 In 2021, Sampedro confirmed that he had retired from music due to complications from arthritis in both wrists and a 2013 finger injury: "It became painful for me to be on the road.
 When we were on that last tour [in 2014], I was rolling down the road with both of my hands in ice buckets and one foot in an ice bucket, every night.
-That’s really not that much fun.
+That's really not that much fun.
 Then I got my finger slammed in the door [on the 2013 European tour].
 There were too many signs saying it was over for me.
 It wasn't for any other reason. [...]
 I was messing things up on the last tour during the early songs in the set."

 In February 2019, the Lofgren-era line-up performed two shows in Winnipeg.
-Its first album, Colorado, and was released in October 2019, and began the most prolific period of recording in the band's history.
-A second album, Barn, was released on December 10, 2021, and was recorded entirely in Young's barn in Colorado.
-In 2022 the band released the shelved album Toast, retaining Sampedro's guitar parts, and later the same year they released a third album with Lofgren in the lineup, World Record.
+Its first album, Colorado, was released in October 2019, leading to the most prolific period of recording in the band's history.
+A second album, Barn, was recorded entirely in Young's barn in Colorado and released on December 10, 2021.
+In 2022, the band released the shelved album Toast (retaining Sampedro's guitar parts) and later the same year they released a third album with Lofgren in the lineup, World Record.
+In 2023, the members of Crazy Horse released All Roads Lead Home, a compilation comprising primarily solo recordings made during the COVID-19 pandemic.
+Young contributed a live version of a Crazy Horse song, and the collection was released under the collective name of Molina, Talbot, Lofgren & Young.

+In September 2023, the band performed two shows celebrating the 50th anniversary of The Roxy, with Promise of the Real guitarist Micah Nelson filling in for Lofgren.
+Fuckin' Up, a live recording of a private November 4, 2023 performance of Ragged Glory at Toronto's The Rivoli, was released on April 26, 2024; credited to "Neil & the Horse," it features a line-up of Young, Talbot, Molina, Lofgren and Nelson.

+In April 2024, Neil Young and Crazy Horse launched the acclaimed North America-based Love Earth Tour under the aegis of Young, Talbot, Molina and Nelson.
+On June 26, the remaining dates of the tour were cancelled due to unspecified illnesses in the band.